jtguggedal/thingy_web_bluetooth/README.md

             - humidityInterval (Humidity sensor update interval in ms).
 Integer in the range 100 ms to 60 000 ms.
             - colorInterval (Color sensor update interval in ms).
 Integer in the range 200 ms to 60 000 ms.
             - gasInterval (Gas sensor update interval in seconds).
 Allowed values are 1, 10 and 60 seconds.
-            - Object colorSensorCalibration (Configures color sensor LED calibration parameters):
+            - Object colorSensorCalibration (Configures color sensor calibration parameters):
                 - red - Integer in the range 0 to 255
                 - green - Integer in the range 0 to 255
                 - blue - Integer in the range 0 to 255